Sangdol/active-app-memory-jxa/README.md

 $HOME/projects/active-app-memory-jxa/scripts/open-app.sh
 ```

-If you run these scripts with keyboard shortcuts, you can open a dynamically selected application with a keyboard shortcut.
+If you run these scripts using keyboard shortcuts, you can open a dynamically selected application with a keyboard shortcut.

 License
 ===